kitajchuk/popsiclepropaganda/README.md

 ### Backend commands

-Currently this code operates as a *full-node wallet*, offline as a desktop playground.
+This code acts as a *full-node wallet*, offline as a desktop playground.
 You can interface with [cardano-wallet](https://github.com/input-output-hk/cardano-wallet) with a `CRUD` API.
 That is to say you can Create, Read/Recover, Update and Destroy your wallets.
+You can also interface with the low-level scripts via the frontend `faucet` which acts as a sort of `UTxO` playground for the Testnet.

 - `yarn start:network`
 - `yarn stop:network`